Nelson's milksnake: Appearance

 Head of an albino Nelson's milksnake.

-The snake has 13 to 18 red rings and commonly has a dark-flecked light snout (in rare cases, the snout is mostly black).
+Lamporopeltis triangulum nelsoni has 13 to 18 red rings and commonly has a dark-flecked light snout (in rare cases, the snout is mostly black).
 While the red bands are quite wide, the black ones are noticeably thinner, and the white is very thin.
 There is practically no black tipping on both the white and the red scales.
 Albinism and pattern aberrancies are established.
 It has 19 to 23 rows of smooth scales and a single anal plate.

-Until noted by Williams in 1978, it was not recognized that the L. t. sinaloae, or Sinaloan milksnake, found near Mazatlán, Sinaloa, Mexico, is a subspecies of milksnake distinct from the less common L. t. nelsoni.
+Until noted by Kenneth L. Williams in 1978, it was not recognized that the L. t. sinaloae, or Sinaloan milksnake, found near Mazatlán, Sinaloa, Mexico, is a subspecies of milksnake distinct from the less common L. t. nelsoni.